 I began writing poetry in college when an old Boy Scout friend of mine, a few years younger wound up at the same community college as me for a semester.
 We began meeting with a few other people on campus and started a small poetry group.
 That's how my collection of poetry came about.

-Fast forward a few years, Eric began having thoughts that he might like to write a novel.
-He tried several times but could never get further than a short story.
+Fast forward a few years, I started to consider that I might like to write a novel.
+I tried several times but could never get further than a short story.
 Then, one day it happened.
-He found a subject that interested him and kept writing on that subject over the next few months.
-The next thing he knew he had a rough draft of a novel completely hand-written in a notebook.
-Several edits later, THE BOOK OF JUBILEES was created.
+I came upon a subject that interested me and I just kept writing that storyline over the next few months.
+The next thing I knew, I had a rough draft of a novel completely hand-written in a notebook.
+Several edits later, THE BOOK OF JUBILEES was born.
 That was 2009.

-In 2010, Eric completed the first draft of MORE ANGER THAN SORROW and realized he could write books that were a little more disturbing but still make the characters likable.
+In 2010, I completed the first draft of MORE ANGER THAN SORROW and realized I could write books that were a little more disturbing but still make the characters likable.
 That novel led to INTENSITY and CALLING BABEL.

-Eric's advice to any writer is: to write what you enjoy.
+After four novels, my advice to any writer is: write what you enjoy.
 The writing process is long and it takes quite a bit of patience.
 In the end, nothing may come out of what you wrote but at least you've written something you can enjoy (with perhaps a few others).

 RECENT BLOG POSTS:

 Showing posts 1 - 3 of 16.
 View more »